-The people declaring Nirmal Baba a fraud were also self-proclaimed, just like him.
+They were also self-proclaimed, just like him.

-So, Nirmal Baba stay exposed, right?
+So, Nirmal Baba Stays Exposed, Right?

-Well, let’s dive a little deeper: why do people visit ‘Nirmal Darbar’ in the first place?
+Well, let’s dive deeper: why do people visit Nirmal Darbar?

-Somebody’s son needs a job.
+- Somebody’s son needs a job.

-Somebody’s daughter needs to get married.
+- Somebody’s daughter needs to get married.

-And somebody else needs mental peace.
+- And somebody needs mental peace.

 The weird part?

-Oh, I see …
+Oh, I see.

 And you don’t expect the doctor to treat you for free, right?

-The Problem with the Indian Mind
+The Problem With the Indian Mind

-We seek help so we could earn more money, buy bigger cars, build better careers, and experience peace of mind.
+We seek help to earn more money, buy bigger cars, build better careers, and experience peace of mind.

-But want it for free.
+But don’t want to pay for that.

 Isn’t that funny?

-Yes, helping people without charging a dime has been an age-old Hindu tradition.
+Yes, helping people without charging a dime is an age-old Hindu tradition.
 But who’ll decide if Nirmal Baba, or any other healer, should or shouldn’t charge?

-Nirmal Baba a Thug?
-Who Will Decide?
+Is Nirmal Baba A Fraud?
+Who Shall Decide?

-Instead, they address her as ‘Mother.’
+Instead, they address her as Mother.

-But Wait!
+But Wait.
 What About the Rational Thinkers?
 Can’t They Decide?

 Superstition.
 What Is It?